gravity-ui/uikit/src/components/Menu/README.md

 ## Menu.Item

-This property is used rendering menu items.
+This property is used to render menu items.

 ### Icon